 Now, this doesn’t mean these reviews or any reviews deleted in the past will definitely come back, but

-Your Google My Business reviews may not be missing at all!
+Your Google Business Profile reviews may not be missing at all!
 You may simply be experiencing a bug.
 Many small business owners have reported experiencing this bug off and on for nearly a decade.
-To check if your Google My Business page is experiencing this bug – Log into your Google My Business account at http://business.google.com.
+To check if your Google Business Profile page is experiencing this bug – Log into your Google Business Profile account at http://business.google.com.
 Select your business location that is having issues (if you have multiple locations).
 Click “Manage Location.”
 Click “Edit” at the top right.
 Click “Google Maps” in the “Published On” section.
 This will open Google Maps.
 In the panel on the left, click “Suggest an edit.”
 Grab the map marker on the map at the right and wiggle it around just a little bit.
 Click “Submit.”
-If your Google My Business page is experiencing the Google Maps bug, the wiggle will force Google to clear the cache and “update” your location.
+If your Google Business Profile page is experiencing the Google Maps bug, the wiggle will force Google to clear the cache and “update” your location.
 It sounds silly, but give it a shot!

 26. Google had a glitch when updating or backing up software